 Jessica L. Martin

 Dr. Martin joined the Counseling Psychology faculty in 2011.
-She is currently the director of the Division of Counseling Psychology.
+She is currently the director of and the co-director of doctoral training in the Division of Counseling Psychology and interim director of the Division of School Psychology.
 Her research focuses on individual, social, contextual, and cultural risk and protective factors associated with alcohol and drug use and other health-related behaviors among college students as well as prevention and intervention efforts to reduce heavy and problematic college student drinking.
 She has published on these topics in journals such as the Journal of Counseling Psychology, The Counseling Psychologist, Addictive Behaviors, Drug and Alcohol Dependence, Addiction Research and Theory, and Emerging Adulthood, among others.
 Dr. Martin is a NYS licensed psychologist and an OASAS certified Screening, Brief Intervention and Referral to Treatment (SBIRT) trainer.
 She regularly provides training in the evidence-based practice of Screening, Brief Intervention and Referral to Treatment for substance use to physical and mental health providers.
 Dr. Martin is a member of the American Psychological Association, Divisions 50 and 17 of the APA, the Research Society on Alcoholism, the Association for Behavioral and Cognitive Therapies, and state and local psychological associations.
-She is on the editorial boards for the
+She is on the editorial boards for Addiction Research and Theory and Journal of Studies on Alcohol and Drugs.

 Teaching: Substance use and addictive behaviors, assessment, group counseling, ethics and professional issues, internship in mental health counseling, and advanced practicum in counseling psychology.